na-na-hi/renget/archive/aui3u.md

 	*  **format loops**, when Claude self-copies the writing guidelines. in that case Claude will produce predictably the same text format and adapt the wording to suit it. check the image below. ensure your text *follows the format on panel **C**.* manually edit text/wording to accompany it. it will greatly reduce the number of format loops and boost creativity:
 ![C-format is the best format that reduces the loops](https://i.postimg.cc/CxLYk81z/slgbtn.png) *(credits: [CharacterProvider](https://rentry.co/CharacterProvider-VersionHistory) )*
-	* **wording loops**, when Claude repeats the same words and phrase. and I am not talking about [claudeisms](https://rentry.org/claudeisms) - and I am talking about when Claude randomly picks 2-3 words, and starts to repeat them every single completion. in that case - **DELETE** all instances of repetitions from the current chat. doesn't matter - just clean them all, leave empty, break sentences, whatever - just kill them all;
+	* **wording loops**, when Claude repeats the same words and phrase. and I am not talking about [claudeisms](https://rentry.org/claudeisms) - I am talking about when Claude randomly picks 2-3 words, and starts repeating them every single completion. in that case - **DELETE** all instances of repetitions from the current chat. doesn't matter - just clean them all, leave empty, break sentences, whatever - just kill them all;
 * ==**CREATIVITY**==
 	* the only true way to boost Claude's creativity is to make it think [step-by-step](https://docs.anthropic.com/claude/docs/ask-claude-to-think-step-by-step): and I mean a real thinking with proper template that forces Claude to consider X Y Z, then criticize them, then come up with plan and follow it; with separate two systems for thinking and doing --and that is out of scope of that JB;
 	* ~~maybe I will write it one day~~